Alex Pew, Lauren Goldbeck, Caroline Halsted, and Diana Zuckerman, PhD, National Center for Health Research

 Violent events are often covered by news outlets in great detail and spread immediately through mass media and social media.
 Experts believe that this media coverage can inspire others to copy these actions or commit similar crimes.
-This is called the media contagion effect, and it happens with suicide, terrorist attacks, and mass shootings.
+This is often called the media contagion effect, and it happens with suicide, terrorist attacks, and mass shootings.
+Other experts report that a better explanation is the tendency for people to imitate behaviors that get a lot of attention.

 Shooters get enormous attention: their name, photo, motivations, and story are often shared for days following the event.
 The American Psychological Association points out that this “fame” is something that most mass shooters desire.
 This sometime inspires a copycat shooting, where the potential shooter typically tries to kill more people than their predecessor.

 The number of mass shootings in the U.S. has increased exponentially since the early 2000s.
-On average, a mass shooting now occurs every 12.5 days.
+On average, a mass shooting has occurred every 47 days from June 2015 until now.
 Before 2000, there were about three mass shootings per year.
-While the exact definition of a “mass shooting” is debated, a 2015 Congressional Research Service report defined a mass shooting as 4 or more killings in a single incident (not including the shooter).
+While the exact definition of a “mass shooting” is debated, a 2015 Congressional Research Service report defined a mass shooting as 4 or more killings in a single incident (not including the shooter), and this definition is frequently used.

 School shootings tend to get the most attention, and since 2000 on average there has been one school shooting every 31.6 days.
 In 2018, however, there has been an average of one school shooting (accidental or intentional) every week.
 Each of these incidents spread through mass media and social media, which focus on the shooter and the shooter’s motivations.

 One of the first widely reported mass shootings was at Columbine High School in Littleton, Colorado in 1999.
 Two students killed 12 students and one teacher, and 23 others were injured.
+That shooting got more attention on CNN than the death of Princess Diana.
 In the month that followed, 400 related incidents were reported across the country.
 Students called in bomb threats and praised the shooters’ actions.
 Some schools feared additional shootings and shut down temporarily.

 In 2007, a Virginia Tech student killed 32 students and faculty at the university.
 Prior to the shooting, he expressed a desire in writing to repeat the shooting at Columbine.
 Since then, many shooters have cited the Virginia Tech gunman as an inspiration and others have threatened to kill more than the 32 victims killed.

 Studies indicate that the more media attention a shooter gets, the more likely the event will inspire a future mass shooter.
 For example, a 2015 study found that after a mass shooting, there was an increased chance of another one occurring in the next 13 days.
-A 2017 study found that media coverage of a mass shooting may increase the frequency and lethality of future shootings, but the contagion period might not be within the first two weeks, but instead might inspire the frequency of mass shootings in the future.
+A 2017 study found that media coverage of a mass shooting may increase the frequency and lethality of future shootings for much longer than two weeks.

 Two weeks after the Parkland school shooting on Valentine’s Day in 2018, 638 copycat threats targeted schools nationwide.
 These threats are often jokes or hoaxes that spread through social media, but they can still be harmful.